sjpierce/SANETPA/README.md

 State University and was supported by a grant (Dontje & Campbell, 07/01/2021–06/30/2025).

+The study addresses the following research questions:

+- **RQ1.** What are the eligibility and enrollment rates for this program, and do eligible vs. enrolled participants differ with respect to their background, motivations, potential barriers, and emotional readiness for this kind of work?
+- **RQ2.** What are the attrition rates from enrollment to completion of the CSW, and when (i.e., at which module\[s\]) did participants commonly attrit?
+- **RQ3.** Do participants’ background characteristics, motivations for seeking training, potential barriers, and emotional readiness for this work predict attrition rates?
+- **RQ4.** For the participants who completed DT and those who completed the CSW, to what extent did they find each training component to be useful/helpful?

 ## Assumptions

 We eventually expect two different types of users of this package: